Struggling to understand the role of MOOCs in the future of higher education? We sat down with edX’s Kathy Pugh to find out more.

 Another notable development in the evolution of MOOCs was how quickly edX offered MOOCs for credit.
 In 2015, edX, in partnership with Arizona State University, became the first to provide undergraduate credit for MOOCs.

 Since that time, MOOCs and other online programs have been accepted for credit at hundreds of universities worldwide.
-Then, of course, there is the MicroMasters® program certificate that is a credential with a pathway to credit, allowing learners who earn the credential and are accepted into a master’s program to convert it into credit equivalent of up to 25% of the full master’s degree.
+Then, of course, there is the MicroMasters® program certificate that is a credential with a pathway to credit, allowing learners who earn the credential and are accepted into a master’s program to convert it into a credit equivalent of up to 25% of the full master’s degree.

 How can MOOCs providers improve completion rates and ensure students finish their courses?